Frequently Asked Questions

 Yes!
 We are happy to render your home with elements you have already chosen.
 Please be sure to include a link to the items you have chosen and/or a photo of the items.
 We will render them to the best of our ability based on the information and photos you provide.
 Also, in your submission, please be sure to let us know what remaining elements you would still like design input on.

 Of course, we ALWAYS RECOMMEND TESTING paint colors and GETTING SAMPLES of stone, siding, brick, etc., because every eye and computer screen shows color differently.

 - What if I’m not in love with the design I receive?
 Do you offer revisions?

 - Our ultimate goal is that you love your home design and feel as though you have the knowledge to bring it to life.
 We understand tweaks may be required to ensure you walk away with a design you can realistically accomplish.
-The work our designers and rendering artists do for each of our clients is custom; therefore, there are limitations as to the revisions we’re able to accommodate.Each design comes with one free revision element, which may be requested within 7 days of receiving your deliverable.
-Some revisions and those requested after 7 days of receiving your design require a fee.
+The work our designers and rendering artists do for each of our clients is custom; therefore, there are limitations as to the revisions we’re able to accommodate.Each design comes with one free revision element.
+We appreciate timely revision requests and ask that you try and submit any revisions within 7 days of receiving your deliverable.
+However, we understand that this is not always possible and will accommodate your free revision request as soon as you are ready.
+Also, please note that some revisions require a fee.
 Please head to our About Revisions page for full details.

 - Do you offer refunds?

 We begin work on every project within hours of receiving the order.
 Because of this, there are no refunds for work that is in the design process or that has been delivered.
 If you have specific questions about your order, please contact us.
 Please note that, if we process a refund for any reason, we will hold back 3% of the refund amount or a minimum of $30 to cover our processing fees.

 - After I receive my design, do you help me contract the work or provide prices to get the work accomplished?